 Who Should Use Carry?

-Best for:
+â Best for:

-• Solopreneurs who want full control over their retirement investments
+Solopreneurs who want full control over their retirement investments.

-• Small business owners looking to max out contributions and reduce taxable income
+Small business owners looking to max out contributions and reduce taxable income.

-• Self-directed investors who are comfortable managing their own portfolio
+Self-directed investors who are comfortable managing their own portfolio.

-Not ideal for:
+â Not ideal for:

-• W-2 employees who don’t qualify for Solo 401(k)s
+W-2 employees who donât have any self-employment income (and thus don't qualify for a Solo 401(k)).

 Carry vs. Other Solo 401(k) Providers